Neal Hefti: Beginnings

 We roomed together.
 And at night we didn't have nothing to do, and we were up at this place — Budd Lake.
 He said, "What are we going to do tonight?"
 I said, "Why don't you write a chart for tomorrow?"
 Neal was so great that he'd just take out the music paper, no score, [hums] — trumpet part, [hums] — trumpet part, [hums] — trombone part, [hums], and you'd play it the next day.
 It was the end.
 Cooking charts.
 I never forget, I couldn't believe it.
 I kept watching him.
 It was fantastic.

-Hefti would not focus on arranging seriously for a few more years.
+Hefti, who was classified 4-F (ineligible for military service) during World War II after being hit by a car in New York and breaking his pelvis, would not focus on arranging seriously for a few more years.
 As a member of Astor's band, he concentrated on playing trumpet.

 After an injury forced him to leave Bob Astor, he stayed a while in New York.
 He played with Bobby Byrne in late 1942, then with Charlie Barnet for whom he wrote the classic arrangement of "Skyliner".
 During his time in New York, he hung around the clubs on 52nd Street, listening to bebop trumpet master Dizzy Gillespie and other musicians, and immersing himself in the new music.
 Since he didn't have the money to actually go into the clubs, he would sneak into the kitchen and hang out with the bands, and he got to know many of the great beboppers.

 He finally left New York for a while to play with the Les Lieber rhumba band in Cuba.
 When he returned from Cuba in 1943, he joined the Charlie Spivak band, which led him out to California for the first time, to make a band picture.
 Hefti fell in love with California.
 After making the picture in Los Angeles, he dropped out of the Spivak band to stay in California.